You are planning to study one or two semesters in Cologne? International students are always welcome to KISD.

 As soon as the new calendar is published, we will send you an email with further instructions about the course selection at KISD.

-At our official Welcome Meeting in the very beginning of the semester, you will get additional advice from us and have the chance to finalize your study plan.
+At our official Welcome Meeting at the very beginning of the semester, you will get additional advice from us and have the chance to finalize your study plan.

-The official welcome meeting will be taking place in September and March each year.
-Make sure you arrive before this date.
-In this meeting you will be welcomed by the Dean and Director and get to know the International Committee.
+The official welcome meeting will take place in September and March of each year.
+Make sure you arrive at least one week before this meeting takes place.
+In this meeting you will be welcomed by the Dean and Director and get to know the International Committee as well as other KISDstudents.

 At the beginning of October »Cologne Resources« project starts.
 This is a compulsory one-week project for all the freshmen students at KISD and new exchange students.
-You will get to know the resources of KISD and Cologne, and will have a chance to work in a small group with one of our 14 professors.
+You will get to know the resources of KISD and Cologne, and will have a chance to work in a small group with one professor as supervisor of the project.
 The subjects of these projects vary from professor to professor in his/her respective field of teaching.
 On Friday, you will have your first public presentation.

 Project and seminar start